-The joint venture partners are working on a fast track development of these gas and condensate discoveries.
-The development plan envisages construction of a 30 MMcf/d Central Processing Facility ("CPF") at the Ayesha well location.
-Aminah and Ayesha North well will be tied into the CPF through gathering flow lines.
-Processed gas from the CPF shall be transported through an approximately 29 km gas sale pipeline for tie-in into the SSGCL transmission system.
+The joint venture partners are working on a fast track development of Badin IV South gas and condensate discoveries.
+The development plan envisages construction of a 30 MMcf/d Central Processing Facility (the "CPF") at the Ayesha well location.
+Aminah and Ayesha North wells will be tied into the CPF through gathering flow lines.
+Processed gas from the CPF shall be transported through an approximately 28 km gas sale pipeline for tie-in into the SSGCL transmission system.